niuers/Distributed-System-Design-Review/Load Balancer.md

 #### Reverse Proxy
 1. [A reverse proxy server](https://www.imperva.com/learn/performance/reverse-proxy/) is an intermediate connection point positioned at a network’s edge.
 It receives initial HTTP connection requests, acting like the actual endpoint.
-2. Essentially your network’s traffic cop, the reverse proxy serves as a gateway between users and your application origin server.
+2. It serves as a gateway between users and your application origin server.
 In so doing it handles all policy management and traffic routing.
 3. A reverse proxy operates by:
    * Receiving a user connection request
    * Completing a TCP three-way handshake, terminating the initial connection